Genocide: Effects and aftermath

 In the aftermath of genocide, many survivors attempt to prosecute perpetrators through the legal system and obtain recognition and reparations.
-Except where the perpetrators were militarily defeated, for example following the Holocaust and the Rwandan genocide, the victims are usually unsuccessful.
-Most of the states that have perpetrated genocide and their patriotic citizens deny or ignore it, reject responsibility for the harms suffered by victims, and want to draw a line under the past.
-Even an acknowledgement of victims' suffering remains elusive, despite the fact that such acknowledgement has been shown to improve relations both between perpetrator and victim groups as well as with third parties.
+Except where the perpetrators were militarily defeated—for example, following the Holocaust and the Rwandan genocide—they usually evade accountability.
+Most of the states that have perpetrated genocide and their citizens deny or ignore it, reject responsibility for the harms suffered by victims, and want to draw a line under the past.
+Even acknowledgements of victims' suffering remain elusive, although such acknowledgements improve relations between perpetrator and victim groups, as well as with third parties.

+Genocide not only affects victim and perpetrator groups but also those who benefited from or observed it.
 The effects of genocide on societies are under-researched.
 Much of the qualitative research on genocide has focused on the testimonies of victims, survivors, and other eyewitnesses.
 Studies of genocide survivors have examined rates of depression, anxiety, schizophrenia, suicide, post-traumatic stress disorder, and post-traumatic growth.
-While some have found negative results, others find no association with genocide survival.
+While some have found negative effects, others find no association with genocide survival.
 There are no consistent findings that children of genocide survivors have worse health than comparable individuals.
-Most societies are able to recover demographically from genocide, but this is dependent on their position early in the demographic transition.
+Most societies can recover demographically from genocide, but this is dependent on their position early in the demographic transition.
 In the aftermath of genocide, many survivors experience forced displacement from their homes and may face additional challenges due to being labeled as immigration offenders.
-Success at rebuilding lives in another country is high despite the survivors' limited resources upon arrival.
+Success at rebuilding lives in another country is high, despite survivors' limited resources upon arrival.

-Because genocide is often perceived as the "crime of crimes", it grabs attention more effectively than other violations of international law.
-Consequently, victims of atrocities often label their suffering genocide as an attempt to gain attention to their plight and attract foreign intervention.
+Because genocide is often perceived as the "crime of crimes," it grabs attention more effectively than other violations of international law.
+Consequently, victims of atrocities often label their suffering as genocide as an attempt to gain attention to their plight and attract foreign intervention.
+In popular culture, victims of genocide are often endowed with moral superiority while perpetrators are demonized, which can flatten the ethical complexity of real-world conflicts.
 Although remembering genocide is often perceived as a way to develop tolerance and respect for human rights, the charge of genocide often leads to increased cohesion among the targeted people—in some cases, it has been incorporated into national identity—and stokes enmity towards the group blamed for the crime, reducing the chance of reconciliation and increasing the risk of future occurrence of genocide.
 Some genocides are commemorated in memorials or museums.
+Lemkin believed that genocide harmed the entire world because of the loss of cultural outputs from the targeted group.